 Objectives Encourage the adoption of environmental friendly practices during construction and building operation.
 Applicability Generally applicable to all building developments.
 Baseline Standard - Requirements 3-4(a) 1 credit can be scored if effective implementation of environmental friendly programmes including monitoring and setting targets to minimise energy use, water use and construction waste are in place during the construction stage.
-3-4(b) 1 credit can be scored if main builder has good track records in completing internationally recognized accredited Green Buildings and adoption of sustainable, environmentally friendly and considerate practices during construction 3-4(c) 1 credit can be scored if the building quality is assessed and passed under the Quality Assessment System in Construction (QLASSIC) or Building Quality Assessment System (BuildQUAS).
+The minimum requirement of the Environmentally friendly programmes as follows; To record the electrical consumption during the construction stage and hence, minimise energy usage by on-site utilities.
+Appointment of safety, health and environment officer To prepare an Environmental Management Plan and conduct a complete Erosion Sedimentation Control Plan (ESCP) To prepare a Construction Waste Management Plan To include commitment to recycle and/or salvage 50% of the volume of non-hazardous construction debris Provide at least the minimum level of sanitation/safety facilities for construction workers.
+Use a low-flow flushing system and efficient fitting tap in the construction site office/ showroom Provision of the Rainwater Harvesting System strategies of the rainwater usage Develop and implement and IAQ Management plan for the Construction 3-4(b) 1 credit can be scored if main builder has good track records in completing internationally recognized accredited Green Buildings and adoption of sustainable, environmentally friendly, and considerate practices during construction 3-4(c) 1 credit can be scored if the building quality is assessed and passed (Score < 70%) under the Quality Assessment System in Construction (QLASSIC) or Building Quality Assessment System (BuildQUAS).
 3-4(d) 1 credit can be scored for IBS content scoring ≥ 50% based on CIDB IBS scoring scheme.
-1 credits can be scored for IBS content scoring ≥ 70% based on CIDB IBS scoring scheme.
-3-4(e) Up to 1 credit if the developer, main builder, M&E consultant and architect are ISO 14000 certified.
+1 credit can be scored for IBS content scoring ≥ 70% based on CIDB IBS scoring scheme.
+3-4(e) Up to 1 credit if the developer, main builder, M&E consultant, and architect are ISO 14000 certified.
 0.25 credits are allocated for each firm that is certified.

-3-4(f) 1 credit if the project team comprises Certified GreenRE Manager/ Green Mark Manager 3-4(g) 1 credit can be scored for the provision of building users' guide with details of the environmental friendly facilities and features within the building and their uses in achieving the intended environment performance during building operation.
-The minimum requirement of the Green Building User Guide as follows; Details of green building certification i.e rating tier, scorecard, certificate, validity etc. Summary of green building features (ideally with photographs and diagrams) Recommended practices for enhanced environmental performance of residence (refer to greenre green home user guide)
+- 3-4(f) 1 credit if the project team comprises Certified GreenRE AP/Green Mark AP /MyCrest AP - 3-4(g) 1 credit can be scored for the provision of building users' guide with details of the environmentally friendly facilities and features within the building and their uses in achieving the intended environment performance during building operation.

+The minimum requirement of the Green Building User Guide as follows;

-- 3-4(h) 1 credit can be scored for provision of green fit out guidelines (to be included in management committee bylaws) to detail recommended minimum environmental standards to assist building users' in making sustainable fit-out decisions. - 3-4(i) 1 credit can be scored for provision of Sustainable Operation Management Guideline (SOMG) and also at least one session of briefing to be conducted to the Building Management Team.
+- Details of green building certification i.e rating tier, scorecard, certificate, validity etc. - Summary of green building features (ideally with photographs and diagrams) - Recommended practices for enhanced environmental performance of residence (refer to GreenRE green home user guide) - Green fit out guidelines to detail recommended minimum environmental standards to assist building users' in making sustainable fit-out decisions. - 3-4(h) 1 credit can be scored for provision of Sustainable Operation Management Guideline (SOMG) and at least one session of briefing to be conducted to the Building Management Team.

-The minimum requirement of the Sustainable Operation Management Guideline as follow:
+The minimum requirement of the Sustainable Operation Management Guideline as follow;

-- Recommended performance standards to assist building users in making sustainable fit out decisions. - Energy management and monitoring plan common areas - Water management and monitoring plan common areas - Waste management plan including details of recycling facilities entire development - Environmental policy and cleaning strategies / schedule common areas - Pandemic response plan (e.g increased cleaning requirements, closure of common facilities, signages etc) - 3-4(i) 1 credit can be scored for the provision of facilities or recycling bins at each block of development for collection and storage of different recyclable waste such as paper, glass, plastic etc.
+- Recommended performance standards to assist building users in making sustainable fit out decisions. - Energy management and monitoring plan common areas - Water management and monitoring plan common areas - Waste management plan including details of recycling facilities entire development - Environmental policy and cleaning strategies / schedule common areas - Pandemic response plan (e.g increased cleaning requirements, closure of common facilities, signages etc) - 3-4(i) 1 credit can be scored for the Provision of facilities or recycling bins for collection and storage of different recyclable waste such as paper, glass, plastic etc and establish the Waste Management Route and Provide recycler details.